Facing Weapons Charges? My Firm Can Help.

 - Unlawful possession of a firearm by a felon (known as possession of a weapon by a previous offender, or POWPO)

-- Gun charges in connection with a drug arrest
+- Weapon charges as part of a drug arrest

 Laws Against Prohibited Use Of A Weapon